 Heat stroke usually develops rapidly and can cause permanent brain damage or death if not treated promptly.
 Anyone with heat stroke needs emergency medical attention.

-- While help is on the way, move the victim into the shade; wrap them in cool, wet bedding or clothing; or remove the victim's clothes and sponge his body with cool water until help arrives.
+- While help is on the way, move the victim into the shade and wrap him in cool, wet bedding or clothing.
+Or, remove the victim's clothes and sponge his body with cool water until help arrives.

 - If possible, use a thermometer to monitor the person's temperature and stop cooling treatments if his temperature normalizes.